 Decadal analysis further highlighted notable shifts in rainfall patterns.
 The first decade (1975–1984) recorded the highest mean annual rainfall of 1026.79 mm.
 This was followed by a substantial decline in the second decade (1985–1994), with the mean dropping to 783.51 mm—reflecting a marked increase in rainfall irregularity.
 A partial recovery was observed during the third decade (1995–2004), where the mean rose to 925.26 mm, supported by significantly wet years such as 1997 and 1998.

 However, this recovery was not sustained.
 The fourth decade (2005–2014) witnessed a further decrease in average rainfall to 835.48 mm, underscoring climatic instability.
-This period included years of both high rainfall (e.g., 2013 with 1234.1 mm) and deficient rainfall (e.g., 2006 with 551.3 mm).
+This period included years of both high rainfall (2013 with 1234.1 mm) and deficient rainfall (2006 with 551.3 mm).
 The fifth and most recent decade (2015–2024) showed a modest rebound, with a mean of 918.57 mm, although variability persisted illustrated by below-average years like 2015 (623.3 mm).

 Overall, the long-term trend suggests a gradual decline in mean annual rainfall accompanied by an increased frequency of extreme rainfall events, both excess and deficit.
 This growing variability has direct implications for agricultural planning, water resource management, and crop productivity in the Central Plain Zone particularly in rain-fed farming systems where rainfall reliability is critical.

-Annual Rainfall Variability in Lucknow District
+Annual Rainfall Variability in Luck now District

-The analysis of annual rainfall variability in Lucknow district over the 50-year period from 1975 to 2024 (refer to Table 1 and Graph 2) revealed significant inter-annual and decadal fluctuations, with a mean annual rainfall of 881.21 mm.
+The analysis of annual rainfall variability in Luck now district over the 50-year period from 1975 to 2024 (refer to Table 1 and Graph 2) revealed significant inter-annual and decadal fluctuations, with a mean annual rainfall of 881.21 mm.
 The highest annual rainfall was observed in 1980 (1721.5 mm), whereas the lowest was recorded in 1987 (490.7 mm), underscoring the pronounced variability in precipitation over time.
 Decadal trends displayed alternating phases of increase and decline, reflecting growing unpredictability in monsoonal patterns.
 The first decade (1975–1984) registered the highest mean decadal rainfall (1033.98 mm), marked by multiple high-rainfall years such as 1980, 1975, and 1982.
 However, notable dry years like 1979 and 1976 also occurred within this period, illustrating ongoing fluctuations.
 A sharp decline was observed in the second decade (1985–1994), with the mean dropping to 721.01 mm.
 Several critically dry years—1987, 1993, and 1989—contributed to this significant reduction.
 The third decade (1995–2004) remained below the long-term average, with a mean of 794.91 mm.
 Although years like 1997 and 1998 experienced higher rainfall, they were interspersed with dry spells in 1995, 2000, and 2002.

 A partial recovery was noted in the fourth decade (2005–2014), where the mean rose to 889.32 mm.
 This improvement was supported by wetter years such as 2008, 2011, and 2012; however, drought-prone years like 2006 and 2007 reflected continued climatic instability.
 The most recent decade (2015–2024) exhibited further improvement, with a mean annual rainfall of 966.85 mm—second only to the first decade.
 Above-average rainfall in years such as 2018, 2019, and 2023 contributed to this rise, although deficits remained in years like 2015 and 2017.
-In summary, the long-term rainfall pattern in Lucknow district is characterized by high variability, with alternating periods of drought and excessive rainfall.
+In summary, the long-term rainfall pattern in Luck now district is characterized by high variability, with alternating periods of drought and excessive rainfall.
 These fluctuations pose significant challenges to sustainable agriculture, irrigation planning, and water resource management.
-The findings emphasize the urgent need for adaptive and climate-resilient strategies, particularly in rainfed agricultural systems within the Central Plain Zone.
+The findings emphasize the urgent need for adaptive and climate-resilient strategies, particularly in rain-fed agricultural systems within the Central Plain Zone.

 Conclusion